Nimbus (motorcycle): Type C

 With his son Anders, Fisker started designing a new machine in 1932 and in 1934 they demonstrated a new Nimbus motorcycle, the Type 'C'.
-This retained the shaft drive but had a completely redesigned ohc engine (distinguished by its exposed valves) of 18 (later 22) hp fitted in a frame made from 40mm X 8mm steel flat bar using riveted construction.
-The frame was shaped to go around the fuel tank, much like the pressed steel frames on several other motorcycles of the period, e.g. Zündapp and BMW.
-Front suspension was by telescopic fork with the pressed steel handlebars forming the top yoke; although these forks were introduced a year before the BMW R12, the R12's fork had hydraulic damping upon introduction whereas the Nimbus's forks did not have hydraulic damping until 1939.
+This retained the drive shaft but had a completely redesigned ohc engine (distinguished by its exposed valves) of 18 (later 22) hp fitted in a frame made from 40mm X 8mm steel flat bar using riveted construction.
+The machine had a single-plate clutch coupled to a 3-speed transmission of the sliding spur type.
+Final drive was by cardan shaft, rubber torsion blocks and spiral bevel crown wheel and pinion with the rear axle supported on taper-roller bearings.
+Coil ignition was employed as part of the 6-volt electrical system having a vertically-mounted, crankshaft-driven dynamo which also served to drive the overhead camshaft and distributor - in this regard similar to the Wolseley-designed Morris Minor engine of 1928.
+The frame was shaped to go around the fuel tank, much like the pressed steel frames of several other motorcycles of the period, e.g. Zündapp and BMW.
+Front suspension was by telescopic fork with the pressed steel handlebars forming the top yoke.
+Although these forks were introduced a year before the BMW R12, the R12's fork had hydraulic damping upon introduction whereas the Nimbus's forks did not have hydraulic damping until 1939.
 Its distinctive humming exhaust note led to it being nicknamed Humlebien ("Bumblebee").

 The first customer received his Type 'C' in the summer of 1934 and thanks to an efficient dealer network, the "Bumblebee" soon became the best-selling motorcycle in Denmark.
-The Danish Post Office, Army and Police purchased substantial numbers of this model and in 1939 as war loomed, the Danish government spent DKK 50 million on motorising the army and many Type 'C's were included in this expenditure.
+The Danish Post Office, Army and Police purchased substantial numbers of this model and in 1939 as war loomed, the Danish government spent DKK 50 million on motorizing the army and many Type 'C's were included in this expenditure.

 During the occupation by German forces from 1940 to 1945, it was difficult for Fisker & Nielsen to obtain the materials needed for motorcycle production and only about 600 machines were made during this period.